13 Top-Rated Attractions & Things to Do in Minneapolis

 Mill City Museum

-The Mill City Museum was built within the Washburn A Mill and chronicles the flour milling industry.
-The Mill was built in 1880 and was the largest of its kind at that time.
+The Mill City Museum chronicles the flour milling industry and history in Minneapolis.
+The Mill was built in 1880 and was once the largest of its kind in the world.
 A devastating fire in 1991 left the structure in ruins.
+However, civic pride ensured that the remaining history was preserved and showcased in a first-class museum.

-The present day museum has been built on the ruins and features an eight-story glass façade, giving the building a contrasting historic and modern look.
+Innovative engineers and architects built on the ruins, and the former mill rose from the ashes to feature an eight-story glass façade, giving the building a contrasting historic and modern look.
 Exhibits recount Minneapolis' status as a world leader in flour production from 1880 to 1930.

 Address: 704 South Second Street, Minneapolis, Minnesota